brockbreacher/Join-Bot/readme.md

 `/join` [channelid]: Set’s the join log channel (User running command must have Manage Server permissions!)

   ### Notes:
-  - Make sure to create the following folder in the root of you project folder otherwise the bot will not start: `guild`, `logs`
+  - Make sure to create the following folders in the root of you project folder otherwise the bot will not start: `guild`, `logs`

 ###### Idea By brockbreacher, Recode By MorganRoseYT, Original Bot Code By Yamboy1